-“He who sings well, prays twice,” said Saint Augustine.
+"Who sings well, prays twice", said Saint Augustine.
 A word that Bono, lead singer of Irish rock band U2, seems to make his own, considering his music a "lamentation" and not an expression of despair.
 The planetary superstar, who declares that his "rock is Jesus", has just released his biography in which he testifies to his faith.

 One of the greatest rock bands in the world for forty years, U2 have illustrated their songs on various occasions with lyrics taken from the Bible or Christian tradition.
-In 2000, the band released the album 'All That You Can't Leave Behind', one of whose songs, 'Grace', was written by Bono after reading and recommending Christian author Philip's book.
-Yancey, "What's so amazing about grace?" ".
+In 2000, the group released the album "All That You Can't Leave Behind", one of the songs of which, "Grace", was written by Bono after reading and recommending the work of Christian author Philip Yancey, "What's so amazing about grace?".

 The lyrics speak of God lifting the unfortunate from the mud and depression: "I will sing a new song".
 A song taken from the album "War", the first in which U2 engages politically without ambiguity.
 The singer leads various fights, in particular against poverty or AIDS, which earned him three nominations for the Nobel Peace Prize: his commitment has always been the refusal of despair, when some of his fellow rockers sing their cynicism.

 Intimate discovery of the Christian faith and religious rupture